helps people win back their lives

 Michigan law enforcement agents routinely file reports detailing the circumstances and events that lead to arrests.
 In many instances, the prosecution's entire case against a defendant hinges on the accuracy of the police report.
-This is especially true in drunk and drugged driving cases and it is why it is so important to review them when building a defense.What Is in the Police Report?
+This is especially true in drunk and drugged driving cases and it is why it is so important to have your lawyer obtain and carefully review them when building a defense.What is in the Police Report?

 - Time of the initial traffic stop

 - Reason for the initial traffic stop

 - Make model and description of vehicle driven